jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 Different alternative learning methods exist, based on different considerations on the type of model (e.g., rule-based, support-vector machines, deep learning models) and its properties (e.g., explainable models/decisions, efficiency).
-The perpetration of controltheoretic attacks [27], [26] may require a system identification phase performed by the adversary.
+The perpetration of control-theoretic attacks [27], [26] may require a system identification phase performed by the adversary.
 Kernels methods [25], a kind of machine learning, can be used for system identification [19], [20].